-There is no doubt that the recent Royal Commission enquiry ‘ruffled many feathers in the NDS Providers Industry’.
-Though these enquiries are naturally uncomfortable, they also provoke a necessary review of dated and somewhat archaic processes and practices ahd spearhead radical change to better serve our people.
+There is no doubt that the recent Royal Commission enquiry ‘ruffled many feathers in the NDIS Providers Industry’.
+Though these enquiries are naturally uncomfortable, they also provoke a necessary review of processes and practices and spearhead radical change to better serve our people.

 As a result the NDS Industry Vision has been clarified and updated to better support the people we are taking a stand for in the employment sector.